 We want to get to know the real you, have you count on us for support, and work with us to help you find your path in life.
 The future is a beautiful place.
 Mount Regis is here to help you see yours.

-Types of therapy used to treat OxyContin use disorders at Mount Regis Center in Salem, VA
+Types of therapy used to treat OxyContin abuse at Mount Regis Center in Salem, VA

 From the moment you enter our intimate rehab for Oxy addiction you’ll know that you’re in a place like no other.
 We spend a great deal of time getting to know you and working alongside you to develop a treatment plan that really works.
 We’ve found that the best treatment for addiction is a combination of medically-supervised detox, medication management, and a wide variety of therapeutic interventions that are based upon the 12-step model for recovery and abstinence.